ECarry/photography-website-nextjs14/README.md

 ## Init user

 1. Create user, Open terminal and input `npx prisma studio`, It will automatically open the browser and navigate to http://localhost:5555/.
 2. Enter `User`
 3. Add record:
    `email`: your email
    `Username`：your username
    `password`： Password use bcrypt hash, you can generate at https://bcrypt.online/
 4. Save

+## Upload images

+1. login `http://localhost:3000/dashboard`, and switch `gallery`, Upload your images

 ### Frameworks